Jose-Servin/DjangoMaster/Notes/01-DjangoSeries.md

 In simplest terms, a Django project is a collection of apps that each provide a certain functionality.

 This is done by running `django-admin startapp {app-name}`.

+### Writing Views

+In simplest terms, the `Views` directory for each application is a request handler.
+In here, we define what response should be returned to a user based on their request.